Trump continues to claim broad powers he doesn’t have | WTOP

 Trump “certainly does not have the power under any reasonable reading of the Constitution or federalism to order places of worship to open,” said Matthew Dallek, a historian at George Washington University’s Graduate School of Political Management who specializes in the use of presidential power.

-But Dallek said that just because Trump doesn’t have the authority to do most of the things he’s threatened, doesn’t mean he won’t, for instance, try to sign executive orders taking such action anyway — even if they are later struck down by the courts.
+But Dallek said that just because Trump doesn’t have the authority to do what he’s threatened, doesn’t mean he won’t, for instance, try to sign executive orders taking such action anyway — even if they are later struck down by the courts.

 “What has limited Trump previously?
 Not very much.
 So I think he will do whatever seems to be in his best interest at any particular moment,” Dallek said.